-This guick reference brochure is just that, a brochure intended to be supplemented by the detailed Guide for Parents and Caregivers to Keep our Athletes Safe, which is available from your Special Olympics Program.
-We strongly encourage parents and caregivers to review the Guide for Parents and Caregivers in addition to this brochure for more detailed information.
+This Guide for Parents and Caregivers to Keep our Athletes Safe is for parents and caregivers to review for detailed information.
 Parents and caregivers are also encouraged to discuss the content of this guide with their athletes to help their athletes distinguish appropriate behavior from inappropriate behavior.